Sadick14/CampusConnect/README.md

-# CampusConnect Pro 🎓
+# Syntra 🎓

 A comprehensive school management system built with Next.js, Firebase, and AI-powered reporting.
-CampusConnect Pro helps educational institutions manage students, staff, attendance, grades, fees, and more—all in one modern, responsive platform.
+Syntra helps educational institutions manage students, staff, attendance, grades, fees, and more—all in one modern, responsive platform.

 ## ✨ Features